NSS-Data-Instructional-Stuff/data-analytics/Python_for_analytics/projects/nashville-scooters/README.md

 ### Transportation Planning for Nashville: How Many Scooters are Optimal?
- * What is the ideal density of available scooters to:
+ What is the ideal density of available scooters to:
-    1.  enable scooters to serve our transportation goals
+1. Enable scooters to serve our transportation goals
-    2. discourage scooters piling up on sidewalks
+2. Discourage scooters piling up on sidewalks
-    3. keep it economically viable for companies to operate equitably in the city?
+3. Keep it economically viable for companies to operate equitably in the city?
-### Points to consider
+### Keep in Mind
 * A major planning goal is to reduce the number of people driving alone
 * Three rides (of 3 meters or more) per day per scooter is the baseline for ridership goals
 * The original pilot program limited scooter density to 340 scooters per square mile
+* SUMD devices are thought to be of particular use in the [Promise Zone](https://www.nashville.gov/Mayors-Office/Promise-Zone/Basics.aspx) to help mitigate the "last mile" problem that exists in connecting people where they live to public transportation

 ### Data
 Six scooter datasets are [available for your analysis](https://drive.google.com/drive/folders/10u81gy8_dWs77c-Kbk8IqjW9Vmgo8PEJ?usp=sharing).
 The polled location datasets have between 20 and 30 million rows of data each.